Troubleshooting

 git checkout <commit-hash> -- path/to/deleted-page.md

-Then run docplatform rebuild to re-index.
+Then run docplatform rebuild --workspace {id} --search to re-index.

 Option 2: Database backup